Gwyneth Paltrow invests in The Expert, a video marketplace for high-end interior designers – TechCrunch

 The pandemic-induced lockdowns halted many a home decoration project, but the irony was that our homes became even more important.
 But where to get ideas to decorate?
-Home decor experts could no longer visit.
+Home décor experts could no longer visit.
 Now an LA-based startup is addressing this digitization of the interior design market, but kicking off with a typically LA-oriented, high-end clientele.

-The LA-based The Expert – a platform for video consultations with interior designers – has raised a $3 million seed funding round led by Forerunner Ventures, with participation from Sweet Capital, Promus Ventures, Golden Ventures, Jeffrey Katzenberg’s WndrCo, AD 100 designer Brigette Romanek, and CEO.Founder of goop, Gwyneth Paltrow.
+The LA-based The Expert — a platform for video consultations with interior designers — has raised a $3 million seed funding round led by Forerunner Ventures, with participation from Sweet Capital, Promus Ventures, Golden Ventures, Jeffrey Katzenberg’s WndrCo, AD 100 designer Brigette Romanek and CEO/founder of goop, Gwyneth Paltrow.

 The Expert offers 1:1 video consultations with leading interior designers, it says.

-The founders consist of Jake Arnold, a celebrity interior designer (who has worked with John Legend, Rashida Jones, and Cameron Diaz among, others) and YC-alumni, Leo Seigal, who previously founded and sold Represent.com to CustomInk for $100m in 2015.
+The founders consist of Jake Arnold, a celebrity interior designer (who has worked with John Legend and Rashida Jones and Chrissy Teigen, among others) and YC-alumni, Leo Seigal, who previously founded and sold Represent.com to CustomInk for $100 million in 2015.

 After being “inundated” with DMs during lockdown asking for his advice, Arnold says he realized he didn’t have the business model to help non-retainer clients.
 So he joined Seigal to create The Expert.

 The Expert features 85 designers, so far.
-CLients click on their profiles to see rates and availability and then click to book.
-Clients can upload any relevant floor plans, images of the home, inspiration ideas etc for the designer to review ahead of time.
-They then join a zoom link (the platform uses the Zoom API) to meet with an interior designer and can leave a review afterward.
+Clients click on designers’ profiles to see rates and availability, then click to book.
+Clients can upload any relevant floor plans, images of the home, inspiration ideas, etc. for the designer to review ahead of time.
+They then join a Zoom link (the platform uses the Zoom API) to meet with an interior designer, and can leave a review afterward.

-The company claims it has 700 designers on its waitlist and will hit $1m of bookings after its first quarter, after launching in early February this year.
+The company claims it has 700 designers on its waitlist and will hit $1 million of bookings after its first quarter, after launching in early February this year.

 The startup has some competition in the form of Modsy and Havenly, but The Expert says it is going for a more high-end experience, where clients are willing to pay $300-$2,500 for an hour of a designers’ time.
 The startup takes a 20% cut of the transaction.